Human Eye Anatomy And How Eyes Are Impacted By Technology

 The optic nerve connects the eye to the brain.
 Although attached to the eye, the optic nerve is a part of the central nervous system.
 The optic nerve receives information from the rods and cones in the retina.
 The information received by the rods and cones is not yet an image.
 The optic nerve sends this information to the brain in the form of electrical impulses.
 It is the brain’s job to interpret the electrical impulses into an image.
 The optic nerve is a cable-like grouping of over 1 million nerve strands.

-Technology and its Impact on the Human Eyeanatomy of the human eye
+Technology and its Impact on the Human Eye

 Advances in technology are a great thing for humankind.
 Advances have reduced emissions, cured diseases, and made communication across the globe simple.
 You are potentially reading this on a handheld device that has more capabilities than the computer that sent man to the moon.
 Most people use some type of technology every day of their lives.
 An interesting fact is that almost 60% of adults have begun taking their phone or laptop with them when they go to bed.
 Technology is a double-edged sword when it comes to the human eye.
 Medical advances have made it easier for people to see, but increased screen time is affecting the eye more than ever.
 In the final part of this article, we will discover what technology is doing to help the human eye and what it is doing to harm it.
 First, we will cover what harm technology can do to the eye and finish with what technology has done to help correct issues.